AlexanderJCS/JANGL/docs/guide_text_rendering.md

         );

         this.text = new Text(
-                myFont,  // the font object
+                new ScreenCoords(-0.5f, 0),  // the top left coordinate of the text myFont,  // the font object
-                "Hello World!",  // the text to display new ScreenCoords(-0.5f, 0),  // the top left coordinate of the text 0.1f  // the y height, in screen coords, of the text );
+                0.1f,  // the y height, in screen coords, of the text "Hello World!"  // the text to display );
     }